-2. The CAT/5® is Still an Accurate Measurement of Academic Performance in the Basic Skills:
+2. The TerraNova2® is an Accurate Measurement of Academic Performance in the Basic Skills:

-Though there are newer editions, and we may be forced to use them in the future, the CAT/5® is still recognized by the publisher and schools nationwide as a valid "assessment instrument that will give you useful, comprehensive information...in regard to academic goals...The CAT/5® samples the many and varied skills represented in selected domains of any curriculum, from which sampling you will be able to make inferences about overall achievement.
+The TerraNova2® is recognized by the publisher and schools nationwide as a valid "assessment instrument that will give you useful, comprehensive information...in regard to academic goals...The test samples the many and varied skills represented in selected domains of any curriculum, from which sampling you will be able to make inferences about overall achievement.
 Your specific instructional program will not and need not align with the specific test content.
 Teachers necessarily teach differently, apply various creative innovations and techniques/methods, as well as impart broad concepts and strategies for applying learning to new problems and situations.
-The CAT/5 seeks to do two major things:
+The TerraNova2® seeks to do two major things:

 1.) show the student's relative strengths and weaknesses when compared to others of his age/grade.

-2.) reveal the student's probable relative progress in academic skills from year to year." (quoted from the CAT/5® Examiner's Manual, published by CTB/McGraw-Hill)
+2.) reveal the student's probable relative progress in academic skills from year to year." (quoted from material published by CTB/McGraw-Hill)

-3. The CAT/5® is a Low-Cost, Time-honored way to meet your achievement testing needs:
+3. The TerraNova2® has 2005 norms and is a low-cost way to meet your achievement testing needs:

 Is there anyone who can help me understand my test reports?